Midget wrestling: Resurgence

 In February 2000, the Micro Wrestling Federation (MWF), a wrestling promotion made up entirely of little people, was established.
 The promotion featured both serious wrestling matches and more comedic aspects.
 In early 2008, the Entertainment Shack booking agency acquired the MWF.
 After the acquisition, the entertainment agency hired many new midget wrestlers, making the organization the largest midget wrestling show in the US.
 This show can be seen nationwide with a tour schedule that encompasses the entire US, Canada, and South America.
 The promotion usually books between 150 and 180 shows a year.

 In the 21st century, there has been substantial controversy surrounding the sport.
 The hardcore wrestling troupe the Half Pint Brawlers simulated sex, used staple guns as weapons, and performed using other hardcore antics in January 2008 during a Delta Upsilon fraternity event at Northwestern University.
 The event caused the fraternity to face disciplinary actions.
 In August 2008, the female performers in the MWF caused a disturbance when they appeared topless in a bar in Canton, Illinois.
 In addition, the Little People of America began to frown upon the use of the word "midget" in 2007, considering it to be degrading.
 The wrestlers involved in the sport do not always agree with this assessment, citing the longevity of the sport and the appeal of the term to audiences.

 In 2018, Texas-based organization Extreme Dwarfanators Wrestling, which has toured across the US for many years, decided to tour England and Wales in the UK due to the explosion of interest in the UK wrestling scene.
-They instructed Wales-based agency Degu Media to assist with the language, tone, and translational issues and beganto eliminate the word "midget" from all UK marketing material.
+They instructed Wales-based agency Degu Media to assist with the language, tone, and translational issues and began to eliminate the word "midget" from all UK marketing material.
 At launch, the word Dwarfanators was substituted on social media, posters, advertisements, and banners.
 The Restricted Growth Association (RGA) opposed the event and describing it as a "freak show".
 The RGA's statement offended many in the wrestling community.
 Such notables in the Dwarf community such as James Luster (actor, former dwarf games participant, and councilor) spoke out against the organization, including former relatives of the founders of the RGA.
 Once three venues in England banned the dwarfs from appearing, a legal case for discrimination was started, quoting the Equality Act 2010.
 Coyote Ugly Saloons in the UK briefly suspended ticket sales while they took counsel on the matter, then gave the events their support.

 In 2022, Major League Wrestling announced the creation of a midget division.